Hi everyone,

 So what will matter?
 How will the value of your days be measured?

-What will matter is not what you bought, but what you built; not what
+What will matter is not what you bought, but what you

 you got, but what you gave.